-By the end of KS1, children will be fluent at decoding, and by the end of KS2, we aim for children to be able to:
+By the end of KS1, children will be fluent at decoding to read an age-appropriate pace and have acquired the appropriate comprehension skills.

+By the end of KS2, we aim for children to be able to:

 - read with confidence, prosody, comprehension and fluency; - have an interest in a wide range of reading materials and a love of reading for pleasure; - read confidently to acquire information; - meet age related expectations for reading, with the aspiration to exceed them.